jpbnetley/Mongo-csv-importer/README.md

 ```

 # Usage
-When the user is prompted for their input to the path, the Raw path to the files should be
+When the user gets prompted for their input to the path, the raw path to the files should be
 entered.
 eg: `c:/users/username/desktop/csvFiles`
-The file under this directory should be `.csv`
+The files under this directory should be `.csv`